-The School will retain this information on the pupil file.
+The School will retain this information in line with our GDPR policy.
 The school will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission and the school has been supplied with the adult's full details in writing.